-By doing so, you'll be taking a positive step towards drowning prevention in Australia.
+You can be a lifesaver by fundraising to provide swimming and water safety lessons to children.
 Your efforts will give Australian's of all ages, abilities and backgrounds the chance to learn essential swimming and water safety skills – skills that could one day save their life or the lives of others.

 Triathlete helps disadvantaged kids learn to swim

 When Maroubra triathlete Paula Cruden took to the start line at the Elite Energy Ultimate Triathlon, she had some special motivation – her efforts gave many disadvantaged Aussie children the chance to learn to swim.

 “We have such a big water culture in Australia and it’s so important that all kids learn how to swim.
 But there are many children who just aren’t getting the same opportunities that I got,” Paula said.

 “I became very interested in Australia’s water culture and the different courses available when I did my Bronze Medallion,” Paula said.
 “I did a lot of research and when I read the statistics on drowning and saw there was a current lack of swimming and water safety awareness I decided I wanted to do something about it.
 That’s when I found out about Royal Life Saving’s Swim and Survive Fund.”

 The Swim and Survive Fund is an initiative of Royal Life Saving to provide swimming lessons to Australian children who, either through circumstance or cultural background, don’t get the opportunity to learn how to swim.

 Royal Life Saving Society – Australia’s CEO, Justin Scarr, knows that the importance of swimming and water safety in this country can’t be underestimated.
 “Learning to swim is a vital safety skill that all Australian children should learn.
 We don’t want kids missing out because their parents can’t afford the lessons,” he said.
 “That’s why we are very pleased when people like Paula also recognise this and step up to do something about it.”